Hindi cinema

 The most popular commercial genre in Hindi cinema since the 1970s has been the masala film, which freely mixes different genres including action, comedy, romance, drama and melodrama along with musical numbers.
-Masala films generally fall under the musical film genre, of which Indian cinema has been the largest producer since the 1960s when it exceeded the American film industry's total musical output after musical films declined in the West; the first Indian musical talkie was Alam Ara (1931), several years after the first Hollywood musical talkie The Jazz Singer (1927).
+Masala films generally fall under the musical film genre, of which Indian cinema has been the largest producer since the 1960s when it exceeded the American film industry's total musical output after musical films declined in the West.
+The first Indian talkie, Alam Ara (1931), was produced in the Hindustani language, four years after Hollywood's first sound film, The Jazz Singer (1927).

 Alongside commercial masala films, a distinctive genre of art films known as parallel cinema has also existed, presenting realistic content and avoidance of musical numbers.
 In more recent years, the distinction between commercial masala and parallel cinema has been gradually blurring, with an increasing number of mainstream films adopting the conventions which were once strictly associated with parallel cinema.

-The term Bollywood
+Etymology

 "Bollywood" is a portmanteau derived from Bombay (the former name of Mumbai) and "Hollywood", a shorthand reference for the American film industry which is based in Hollywood, California.

 The term "Tollywood", for the Tollygunge-based cinema of West Bengal, predated "Bollywood".
 It was used in a 1932 American Cinematographer article by Wilford E. Deming, an American engineer who helped produce the first Indian sound picture.

 "Bollywood" was probably invented in Bombay-based film trade journals in the 1960s or 1970s, though the exact inventor varies by account.
 Film journalist Bevinda Collaco claims she coined the term for the title of her column in Screen magazine.
 Her column entitled "On the Bollywood Beat" covered studio news and celebrity gossip.
 Other sources state that lyricist, filmmaker and scholar Amit Khanna was its creator.
-It's unknown if it was derived from "Hollywood" through "Tollywood", or was inspired directly by "Hollywood".
+It is unknown if it was derived from "Hollywood" through "Tollywood", or was inspired directly by "Hollywood".

 The term has been criticised by some film journalists and critics, who believe it implies that the industry is a poor cousin of Hollywood.

-"Bollywood" has since inspired a long list of Hollywood-inspired nicknames.

 History

 Early history (1890s–1930s)

 In 1897, a film presentation by Professor Stevenson featured a stage show at Calcutta's Star Theatre.
 With Stevenson's encouragement and camera, Hiralal Sen, an Indian photographer, made a film of scenes from that show, The Flower of Persia (1898).
 The Wrestlers (1899) by H. S. Bhatavdekar showed a wrestling match at the Hanging Gardens in Bombay.

-Dadasaheb Phalke's silent Raja Harishchandra (1913) is the first feature film made in India.
-By the 1930s, the industry was producing over 200 films per year.
-The first Indian sound film, Ardeshir Irani's Alam Ara (1931), was commercially successful.
-With a great demand for talkies and musicals, Hindustani cinema (as Hindi cinema was then known as) and the other regional film industries quickly switched to sound films.
+Dadasaheb Phalke's silent film Raja Harishchandra (1913) is the first feature-length film made in India.
+The film, being silent, had English, Marathi, and Hindi-language intertitles.
+By the 1930s, the Indian film industry as a whole was producing over 200 films per year.
+The first Indian sound film, Ardeshir Irani's Alam Ara (1931), made in Hindustani language, was commercially successful.
+With a great demand for talkies and musicals, Hindustani cinema (as Hindi cinema was then known as) and the other language film industries quickly switched to sound films.